HaroldAlmon/ProjectEuler/README.md

 have not solved.
 That is pointless.
 Keep in mind that these are my solutions and the may not be the most efficient or best solution but they produce the correct answers.

+You may find one or more solutions for a problem because I sometimes try array or hashmap solitions to the same problem.
 #